 - BOWLING NIGHT Plan a fun night of bowling at the local alley.
 Ask the owner to waive the fees and you can collect that money and apply it to your campaign.

-- INFO SESSIONS Hold information sessions at work, at your synagogue.
+- INFO SESSIONS Hold information sessions at work, at your place of worship.

 - SKILL SHARE EVENT Invite friends over for a skill share event.
 Are you a yogi or a master crocheter?
 Charge $5 admission or have a suggested donation.